 Old Hollywood produced a type of lighting that is still popular today.
-This film noir, high contrast looks was originally created with hot lights, barn doors, and fresnel lenses.
+This film noir, high contrast look was originally created with hot lights, barn doors, and fresnel lenses.
 Today, however, we can recreate this look without breaking out large lights and heavy modifiers.

 For the main light, the use of a Rogue 3-in-1 Flash Grid will create a directional spot light that will give a crisp edge to the shadows on our subject.
 Using the 45° spot we’ll be able to create a circular shape to the light with a feathered edge for nice fall off around her arms so there’s little distraction from her face.